Governors Feel Heat to Reopen From Protesters, President

 “We are not at a point when we are going to be reopening anything immediately,” Cuomo said.

-In Texas, several hundred people rallied on steps of the state Capitol and called for an end to social restrictions.
-Many of the protesters sought an immediate lifting of restrictions and chanted “Let us work!” in a state where more than 1 million people have filed for unemployment since the crisis began.
+In Texas, several hundred people rallied on steps of the state Capitol to call for an end to social restrictions.
+Many protesters sought an immediate lifting of restrictions and chanted “Let us work!” in a state where more than 1 million people have filed for unemployment since the crisis began.

-The crowd included anti-vaccine activists and was no larger than a typical weekday rally over issues such as guns or teacher pay, when the Legislature is in session.

-Elsewhere, a few hundred demonstrators cheered and waved signs outside the Statehouse in New Hampshire, which has had nearly 1,300 cases of the virus and more than three dozens deaths through Friday.
+Elsewhere, a few hundred demonstrators cheered and waved signs outside the Statehouse in New Hampshire, which has had nearly 1,300 cases of the virus and more than three dozen deaths through Friday.

 “Even if the virus were 10 times as dangerous as it is, I still wouldn’t stay inside my home.
 I’d rather take the risk and be a free person,” said one of the protesters, talk show host Ian Freeman.